saulirajala/TogglHelper/README.md

 # Toggl Helper
 Toggl Helper -plugin for Wordpress.
-Requires Advanced Custom Fields.
+Requires Advanced Custom Fields and PHP library for Toggl API v8 (you can get it from https://github.com/arendjantetteroo/guzzle-toggl)

 ## What plugin do?
 1. Creates custom post type 'Day'.